 [Section 16E inserted by No. 1 of 2005 s.
 4.]

 16F.
-Commissioners’ functions
+Commissioners, functions of

 (1) The Commissioners shall divide the State into districts and regions in accordance with this Part whenever a division of the State is required under this Part.